ashok-khanna/lisp-notes/README.md

 -   `=` is the most efficient way to compare numbers, and the only way to compare numbers of disparate types, such as 3 and 3.0.
 It only accepts numbers

-<a id="org0c54dc5"></a>
+<a id="org91fc308"></a>

 ## Blocks

-The `PROGN` form allows multiple forms to be evaluated and the value of the last returned as the value of the `PROGN`.
+The `PROGN` form allows multiple forms to be evaluated and the value of the last is returned as the value of the `PROGN`.
 The below will print "Hello" and "World" and return 10:

     (progn